ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-07-25-cors-cross-origin-web.md

 ---
 layout: post
-title: Easing the Cross-Origin pain on the Web
+title: Understanding the Same Origin Policy and how to Cross-Origin (CORS)
 excerpt: I’ve been developing frontends all my life.
 Nevertheless, every time I experience a CORS issue, I feel deep pain.
 Today I’ll try to ease that pain for all of us!
 image: /assets/cors/girl.jpg
 image_alt: A picture of a ever repeating pattern